dgomesdev/Credit-application-system/README.md

  # Credit Controller

 ## Overview
-The Credit Application API provides endpoints to manage credit information, including creating and retrieving credit records associated with customers.
+The Credit Resource API provides endpoints to manage credit information, including creating and retrieving credit records associated with customers.

 ## Base URL
 All endpoints are relative to the base URL: `/api/credits`